-Example 3: The Panel would not normally expect a market maker to disclose a long position to hedge another equity derivative it has written (ie, a back-to-back equity derivative on essentially identical terms).
+Example 3: The Panel would not normally expect a market maker to disclose a long position to hedge another equity derivative it has written.
 This includes long positions which are acquired from entities within the same group of companies for the purpose of transferring risk management responsibility.